fbpx

 Boulder

 Backing onto a lush forested knob hill and facing Sky Castle peak, the Boulder’s main landmark is, well, a formidable (and triumphantly climbable) boulder in the front.
-This pad is conveniently located near the Shangri-loft and community parking.
+This pad is conveniently located near the Shangri-loft.

 • Pad: B